Mangopay/mangopay2-php-sdk/README.md

 You also need to set a folder path in `$api->Config->TemporaryFolder` that SDK needs to store temporary files.
 This path should be outside your www folder.
 It could be `/tmp/` or `/var/tmp/` or any other location that PHP can write to.
+**You must use different folders for your sandbox and production environments.**

 `$api->Config->BaseUrl` is set to sandbox environment by default.
 To enable production environment, set it to `https://api.mangopay.com`.